klouderone/cornev4promicroedition/README.md

 ![image](https://github.com/klouderone/cornev4promicroedition/assets/136342173/bd4037fd-9137-4579-877b-2309add871db)
 Foostan case above, pro micro edition below.

+**NOTE**: The Bolt tenting cases are UNTESTED.
+I personally have not used them as I use the enclosed folding tenting feet.
+Use at your own risk.

 ## Firmware

 No external firmware is needed, the same firmware found on the VIAL and QMK repos for the Corne V2 will work for this PCB.